Settlement for Bronx Man Injured in Collapsed Ceiling Landlord Negligence Case

-A tenant organizer and his girlfriend lived in an Upper West Side Manhattan building.
-The landlord hired men to monitor and harass the plaintiffs.
-Plaintiffs suffered from stress disorders because of the constant surveillance and verbal altercations.
-During closing arguments, the defendants agreed to a settlement for a total of $1 million, $500,000 for each plaintiff.
+Our clients, a tenant organizer and his girlfriend, lived in an Upper West Side Manhattan building.
+The landlord hired men to monitor and harass our clients.
+They suffered from stress disorders because of the constant surveillance and verbal altercations that ensued.
+We took the case to trial, and during closing arguments, the defendants agreed to a settlement for a total of $1 million, $500,000 for each plaintiff.

 Settlement for Bronx Boy Injured While Unsupervised at School

 A third grader attending a Bronx public school broke his arm when him and several other students were left unsupervised for over 20 minutes.
 We filed a Notice of Claim with the City of New York and argued that the school was negligent in allowing the young children to remain unsupervised for such a long period of time.
 We negotiated with the City to settle the case, bringing justice to this young man and his family.